meganga/portfolio_using_bootstrap/README.md

  - Pakages used:
 	 -  **Prettier**: To take care of the indentation and maintaining the structure of the code.
-	 - **open in brows**e: To open file in a browse more easily.
+	 - **open in browser**: To open file in a browse more easily.
  - **Stackedit**:
-	 - To write and maintain the README.md file.
+	 - To write and maintain  README.md file.
 		 - https://stackedit.io

 ## Launch